 5. Avoid commissions

 Many people working overseas send money back home.
 However, money transfer services can be quite expensive, especially when you choose the first traditional bank that you run into.
 It is definitely worth to look for a reliable service without hidden commissions and bank fees before you move abroad.
+A good alternative for money transfers is Revolut, a digital banking platform that doesn’t charge any commission.

 6. Get a roommate